robertiansweetman/Packer/README.md

 3. Being able to VNC onto the machine as it's building is EXTREMELY USEFUL
 4. https://github.com/mwrock/packer-templates/issues/49 This error was encountered << changed the files - currently in progress
 5. Find out from Boxstarter config either how to load this locally
-    * Temporarily remove the need to have all the windows upgrades applied which is in the boxstarter file
+    * Temporarily remove the need to have all the windows upgrades applied which is in the boxstarter file?
+6. CURRENT STATUS - I have a .box image which can be used for Vagrant - have not tried it yet

 ### ToDo